h1-squirtle/pyntruder/README.md

 # pyntruder
-A basic Intruder via python to test **race condition attacks** without BurpSuite Intruder.
-This tool will send multiple concurrent requests with multiple threads mimicking the Burp Intruder "Null Payloads".
+A basic Intruder via python to test _**race condition attacks**_ without BurpSuite Intruder.
+This tool will send multiple concurrent requests with multiple threads mimicking the Burp Intruder _"Null Payloads"._

-**If you want to:*
+**If you want to:**
-- Change the default number of requests to send by changing value of *"NumberOfRequests"* parameter **[Default value=30]**
+- Change the number of requests to send by changing value of *"NumberOfRequests"* parameter **[Default value=30]**
-- Change the default number of concurrent requests by changing value of *"conRequests"* parameter **[Default value=60]**
+- Change the number of concurrent requests by changing value of *"conRequests"* parameter **[Default value=60]**

 Instructions:
 ---
 1. Login into the application and open the network tab
 2. Perform the action.
-3. Copy the cURL request of that action with "Right Click>>Copy>>Copy as a cURL (bash)
+3. Copy the cURL request of that action with _"Right Click>>Copy>>Copy as a cURL (bash)"_
 4. Create a new txt file and paste the cURL request in that file.
 5. Change the parameter value which you want to test for a race condition.
-(Values of parameters in copied cURL request have already been processed.
+(Values of parameters in copied cURL request have already been processed.)
 7. Run the tool with the following syntax
 ```
 python pyndruder.py <file-containing-curl-request>